softwaremill/macwire/README.md

 Scopes
 ------

-Depending on how the dependency is defined:
+Scopes depending on how the dependency is defined:
 * singleton: `lazy val` / `val`
 * dependent - separate instance for each dependency usage: `def`